lukemadera/beteal/1docs/app/tags-matching.md

     - [role-specific differentiations in ADDITION to the generic organization wide version of this tag]
   - resources-seek

-NOTE: roles are TEMPORARY (used for hiring) so do NOT have vouches.
-Each tag should have a generic (organization wide / no role ids set) one as well where the vouches are stored.
+NOTE: roles are TEMPORARY (used for hiring) so do NOT have reviews.
+Each tag should have a generic (organization wide / no role ids set) one as well where the reviews are stored.

 ### Role Attributes